Precision Sound Reproducers

 Q: Who is John Watkinson, where does he come from?

-A: A part from being a human audiovisual perception researcher and a loudspeaker designer, John Watkinson is a renowned author and teacher.
-He has written numerous books on digital audio, sound reproduction, digital signal compression, planes and helicopters, several of which are seen as 'Industry bibles'.
+A: A part from being a researcher on human audiovisual perception, an engineer and a loudspeaker designer, John Watkinson is a renowned author and teacher.
+He has written numerous books on digital audio, sound reproduction, digital signal compression, planes and helicopters, several of which are considered by many as 'Industry bibles'.
 He also writes columns and articles in professional magazines.
 His 'Slaying Dragons' series in Resolution Magazine is well known for it's fresh views on some technical traditions.
 LEGEND loudspeakers sure adhere to all statements made, and all principles developed in John's books and articles.

 Texts on this page were written by and are copyright Kommer Kleijn.